emontes22/emontes22/README.md

 Graduated from UTEP with a Computer Science Degree

 * ✉️  You can contact me at [erveymontesc@gmail.com](mailto:erveymontesc@gmail.com)
-* 🧠  I'm learning DJango
+* 🧠  I'm learning React
 * ⚡  Interest: Drawing, Reading, Gaming

 ### Skills